mattiasgustavsson/clubhouse-crashsite/README.md

 # clubhouse-crashsite
-Short jam game made with Yarnspin
+Short jam game made with Yarnspin.

+This branch is a translation to Italian by [Il Favoloso Mondo di Leo](https://ilfavolosomondodileo.wordpress.com/)

 ## License